umbralcalc/umbralcalc.github.io/_posts/a_visual_design_grammar_for_computational_diagrams.md

 The process of discovering this visual translation of concepts is a design question, and the design is still evolving.

-This post gives an outline of the visual design grammar this blog intentionally conforms to at present, learned through trial and error.
-There is still a lot to change and learn, but the intent behind these choices is still shared for clarity.
+This post gives an outline of the visual design grammar used throughout this blog, at present.
+However, it's likely that there is still a lot to change and learn!

 ## Text